raniasalem9998/lonely-journal/python/python_3.md

 kilometers_to_miles = kilometers / 1.61
 ```
 # LAB
-## Estimated time
-10-15 minutes

-## Level of difficulty
-Easy

-## Objectives
-becoming familiar with the concept of numbers, operators, and arithmetic operations in Python;
-performing basic calculations.
 ## Scenario
 Take a look at the code in the editor: it reads a float value, puts it into a variable named x, and prints the value of a variable named y.
 Your task is to complete the code in order to evaluate the following expression: